Here are some common questions asked before deciding to quit smoking.

 Which medicine should I choose to help me quit smoking?

 All of the medicines work well in helping a person to quit smoking.
 If you associate smoking with having something in your mouth, you may do better with nicotine gum.
 The patch delivers nicotine continuously for 16 hours while you are awake, or 24 hours if you use a patch that's worn all night.
 If you haven't had success with other nicotine products, the nasal spray or inhaler may help you.
 A non-nicotine prescription medicine such as bupropion hydrochloride or varenicline can help most people and may be used with nicotine medicines.
 Talk to your doctor about which medicine might work best for you.

 Will these medicines keep me from gaining weight?

 The medicines may delay weight gain.
-Most people gain a few pounds after they stop taking the medicine.
-The average weight gain after quitting smoking is only about six pounds.
+Although most smokers gain fewer than 10 pounds after they quit smoking, the weight gain can be troublesome for some people.
 You can limit your weight gain by getting regular physical activity and choosing nutritious meals and snacks.

 I always seem to get depressed when I quit smoking.
 Is there something to help me so I can quit?

 People who quit smoking will tell you that giving up cigarettes can be very difficult.
 It can feel like a loss because people often associate smoking with pleasure.
 If you've been depressed when you've tried to quit before, you may benefit from a non-nicotine prescription medicine such as bupropion hydrochloride or varenicline.
 It's harder to kick the smoking habit when you're depressed.

 What if I continue to smoke?
 Are there programs in the community that can help me?